zslrmhb/i-Note-It/README.md

 ##### Original Approach
 - Prompt Engineering
-  - Zero-Shot Prompt
+  - Zero-Shot Prompt: Incomplete or ilogical notes.
-  - Few-Shots Prompt
+  - Few-Shots Prompt: Slow API response.
 ##### Final Approach
 - AI21 Lab Customized Jurassic-1 Grande Model
   - Trained a customized note generation model on the top of Jurassic-1 Grande
   - Training data comes from video transcripts from various platform such as Canvas, Youtube， TED Talks and Coursera covering various domains/subjects.
 In addition, English literature such as passage from William Shakespeare are included in the training data
     - Feel Free to reach out, such as in the **Discussions** or **Issues** for a more detail explanation of the training process
   - Overall better performance and lower latency from the original approach
+- Hyperparameter tuning(temperature): Note taking does not require too much randomness, but low tempeature makes the notes tedious.
+Thus, we kept the temperature at about 0.3 to let the model be creative.

 #### Chatbot
 - AI21 Lab Jurassic-1 Jumbo Model

 ### UI Design

-How to use this application?
-- N/A.

-How did we make it?
-- Preparation: We were using Jurassic-1 provided by Ai21, so we explore the model first.
-  - Prompt engineering: Note taking is summarization by nature, so we tried to suggest the model summarizing materials provided.
-    - Zero shot and few shots learning: At the beginning, we gave the model direct prompt to generate notes from given text.
-However, some parts of the materials are not covered in the notes, and the notes were not logical.
-We gave the model several examples and tried the few shots learning afterward, and we encountered some other problems, including slow api call in request and response.
-    - Customized model: To solve the problems we have with zero and few shots learning, we decided to train our customized model. we used ChatGPT to generate dataset with over 90 training data: texts and corresponding target notes in assigned formats.
-  - Hyperparameter tuning: Note taking does not require too much randomness.
-Thus, we reduced the temperature, so the model will produce more rigorous notes.
-(TO be modified)
-- UI design: For the two main features of our application, we let the major feature, the text  input and note area, to cover most upper area of the main page; we then put Chatbox below it as an auxiliary feature.
-- Implementation:
-  - Tools:
+#### Tools:
   - Streamlit for implementing note generation text interface.
   - Streamlit chatbot for Question-answering bot.
-    - Custom-trained Jurassic-1 grande api for notes generation.
-    - Jurassic-1 Jumbo api for Chatbot
+  - Figma for logo design.
-  - User Interface:
-    - Layout: Two columns for input text and note generated, one expander below for Chatbot.
-  - Prepocessing:
-  - Postprocessing:
-  -
+#### Layout:
+- For the two main features of our application, we let the major feature, the text input and note area, to cover most upper area of the main page; we then put Chatbox below it as an auxiliary feature.
+#### Logo:
+- The three parts of the logo match "i", "Note", and "It" respectively.
+This AI note generation project reminds us of how people took note in the ancient China with writing brush, when writing took so much efforts and preparations.
+Not only have "i" changed from human to A"I", but the writing brush we used for "N"ote have changed to copy paste and click.
+We are excited about how AI will bring more convenience to other aspects of human lives, just like how the way we take notes can be revolutionlized by AI.